 If you’re looking for the most convenient (and also one of the priciest) options, check out Senjukaku Ryokan, a favorite of Japan’s royal family.
 This place is all about traditional Japanese vibes and even has outdoor hot spring baths.
 The rooms come with mountain views, tatami (woven straw) floors, and a low table with sitting cushions for that authentic feel.
 Plus, the ryokan serves up seasonal Japanese dishes made with organic veggies and local beef.

-For more budget-friendly options, consider staying in nearby areas like Shibu Onsen, or Yudanaka Onsen—all great spots close to the monkey park.
+For more budget-friendly options, consider staying in nearby areas like Shibu Onsen, or Yudanaka Onsen, both are great spots close to the monkey park.

 How to Get to Jigokudani Monkey Park